 Focuses on the foundations of leadership and management skills integral for recreational leaders, emphasizing leadership theories and developing competencies and skills for effective leadership.
 Examines leadership roles in various recreation and leisure settings.
+Field trips may be required.

 SIGN LANGUAGE